 The easiest way to remove those tough ends is by simply breaking them off.
 Hold the asparagus in your two clean hands and snap the pieces into two so the asparagus automatically breaks right at the point where the ends start to get woody.

 Blanching asparagus also keeps it crisp yet tender for the best texture in every bite.
-Bring 10 cups of water to a boil in a large pot.
+Bring a pot of water to a rolling boil and add the asparagus for 5 minutes.

-Once the water has come to a rolling boil, carefully drop the asparagus in.
-After 5 minutes, remove the asparagus and set it aside to cool and dry so it is ready to add to the quiche once the filling is prepared.
+Set the blanched asparagus aside to cool and dry so it is ready to add to the quiche once the filling is prepared.

 Just like any other onion, shallots have many layers, making them easy to dice (minus the eye tearing 😆).
 Start by chopping off both ends of the shallot and slicing it in half long ways.

-Once you’ve cracked all your eggs and checked for shells, add the milk, salt, pepper, and nutmeg.
-Use a whisk to beat the eggs until the whites and yolks are seamlessly integrated and the eggwash is thick and smooth.
+Then, crack all your eggs into a bowl and check for shells.
+Add the milk, salt, pepper, and nutmeg and whisk until the whites and yolks are seamlessly integrated and the egg wash is thick and smooth.

-Add the grated cheese, the garlic, and about half of the diced shallots to the egg with the cheese.
-Then, use a spatula to fold the add-ins into the egg.
-This will yield a super thick and creamy filling.
+Fold the grated cheese, the garlic, and about half of the diced shallots into the egg mixture.
+Pour the mixture into your baked crust.

 Then, use the spatula to spread the filling evenly throughout the crust.